Diagrams of the architecture of your legs, hips

 4 ankles, feet

-2a Diagram of a beginner’s cross-legged position, with the ends of your shins
+2a Diagram of a beginner’s cross-legged position, supporting the ends of

-of the ankle and foot of your opposite leg beneath them, right knee pressed downward
+your opposite legs beneath them, right knee pressed downward

-The position symbolized in this diagram is described in chapters 1 and 2.
-The diagram displays significant aspects of the positions of your legs, hips and backbone, and shows the areas where you exert muscular effort or stretch, and rest, and where developments occur, when you're seated in a beginner's cross-legged position.
+The position symbolized in this diagram is described in Chapters 1 and 2.
+The diagram displays significant aspects of the positions of your legs, hips and backbone and shows the areas where you exert muscular effort or stretch, and rest, and where developments occur.
 Your posterior (2L/RX1/3:^^) can be supported on a firm, flat surface.
-Or your posterior can be supported on a firm cushion or a stack of folded natural fiber cloth elevated higher than your knees.
-The ends of your shins at your knees (6X^) (6R:^) can be supported on small firm cushions beneath them.
-Or the end of your shin (5LX1/3^') at your left knee can be supported on the upper side -between the ankle and toes- of your right ankle and foot (4R^") beneath it.
-And the end of your shin (5RX1/3^^") at your right knee can be supported on the upper side -between the ankle and heel- of your left ankle and foot (4L^') beneath it.
+Or your posterior can be supported on a firm cushion or a stack of folded cloth elevated higher than your knees.
+The ends of your shins as near as possible to your knees (6L^) (6R:^) are supported firmly.
+The end of your shin (5LX1/3^') as near as possible to your left knee is supported on the upper side -between the ankle and toes- of your right ankle and foot (4R^") beneath it.
+The end of your shin (5RX1/3^^") as near as possible to your right knee is supported on the upper side -between the ankle and heel- of your left ankle and foot (4L^') beneath it.
+Or you’re supporting the ends of your shins at both of your knees on small firm cushions or wedges of folded cloth.
 You’re straightening (B*) your backbone as well as you can with a small muscular effort.
-Standing your backbone (B#X) upright and curved or leaned forward slightly causes the muscles beneath your thighs and posterior and at the back of your body to exert effort or stretch, and the ends of your thighs at your knees (6LX^) (6RX^) press downward, allowing the muscles at the front of your body (F0) to rest so that the inhalations of your breathing can be effortless.
-When the end of your shin at your left knee is supported on the upper side -between the ankle and toes- of your right ankle and foot (4R^") beneath it, you need to curve or lean your body toward the right side (B>) to press the end of your shin (5RX1/3^^") at your right knee downward.
+You’re standing your backbone (B#X) upright and curved or leaned forward far enough so that the muscles beneath your thighs and posterior and at the back of your body exert effort or stretch and the ends of your thighs at your knees (6LX^) (6RX^) press downward, allowing the muscles at the front of your body (F0) to rest so that the inhalations of your breathing can be effortless.
+You’re curving or leaning toward the right side (B>) to press the end of your shin (5RX1/3^^") as near as possible to your right knee downward.
 The end of your shin (5RX1/3^^") at your right ankle (4R^’’) rotates minutely, the upper side forward, lower side backward.
-The end of your shin (5LX1/3^') at your left ankle (4L6^’) rotates comparatively less, the upper side forward, lower side backward.
+The end of your shin (5LX1/3^') at your left ankle (4L6^’) rotates, the upper side forward, lower side backward comparatively less.

 12 head o 12B* o